samskivert/sbt-pom-util/README.md

     libraryDependencies += "com.samskivert" % "sbt-pom-util" % "0.1"

+The library is published to Maven Central, so you will not need to add any custom resolvers.

 To use this for a single module project, do the following:

     seq(samskivert.POMUtil.pomToSettings("pom.xml") :_*)